frnmst/gnupot/README.md

     bandwidth) on server side (especially).
 - Desktop notifications.
   - When an event is originated (either on client or on server) user must be notified.
-The command `inotify-send` is perfect for this because of its simplicity.
+The command `notify-send` is perfect for this because of its simplicity.
 - Solid syncing agent.
   - `rsync` would be grat for this but it is only designed for mirroring.
 We